"I wish you wouldn't say that," my wife said.

 There are no toy stores anymore, but Target had a whole section of Minecraft Legos, ("Minecraft," I assume, is a video game where the play constructs roadside bombs).
 Minecraft Lego sets topped out at $110, I noticed with stomach-dropping dread.
 But I found a set that didn't look too paltry for $21, and then went over to the armory of Nerf weapons.
 No designated "sniper" gun, so I picked a long rifle that looked like something Oswald left behind in the Texas School Depository, only with orange parts to encourage member of the Chicago Police Department not to shoot him if he's bold enough to play with it outside.

 It only set me back $15, which left room for the toy soldiers, not that Target had any.
-American servicemen fighting all over the world, yet parents dab a perfumed hankie to their lips in horror at the thought of their kids playing with soldiers.
+American servicemen are fighting all over the world to preserve our freedom, yet parents dab a perfumed hankie to their lips in horror at the thought of their kids playing with soldiers.

 Now all I have to wrap the stuff, and get it to whatever staffer at the paper has been saddled with this task, assuming I don't end up having to drive it down to West Pullman again.